 If you previously had transfer credit awarded by APUS, or had already submitted a Transfer Credit Application, APUS will review all of your submitted transcripts again at no charge within 21 days of your readmission.
 Questions regarding previous TCE awards may be directed to email@example.com.

-Program no Longer Offered
+Program no Longer Offered and Changing Programs

 If you have a program deadline that has already expired or will expire in less than a year, you’ll need to arrange for a program deadline extension or a new program enrollment before the Readmission Application can be processed.
 Questions regarding program deadlines may be directed to Advising@apus.edu.